stfc/cloud-docs/source/howto/UsingPuttyAndFileZillaWithVMs.rst

 ==================================================================================================================
-How to use Putty and Filezilla to connect to an Openstack Virtual machine using putty and pageant
+Using Putty and Filezilla to connect to an Openstack Virtual machines
 ==================================================================================================================

 Most users often want to use a command line prompt, and be able to transfer files to and from their desktop machine to the virtual Linux host they are using.
 Tools like Putty and Filezilla are commonly used for this purpose.